joetrops5/Joes-Readme.md/Develop/readme.md

   ## Usage

-  Generating a Readme.md file in the command line based of the users input
+  Generating a Readme.md file based on the users input to the questions asked inside the command line

   ## License